How Much Will You Receive from Public Programs in Retirement?

 For more information on amounts payable under the QPP, consult www.rrq.gouv.qc.ca/retraite.

 Canada Pension Plan

 Although the Canada Pension Plan (CPP) and the QPP are very similar, they are not identical.
 Regardless of which plan pays your benefits, the amount of the benefits will be determined based on your employment earnings recorded under both plans and the legislative provisions governing the plan that pays your benefits.

 For more information on the CPP, consult www.servicecanada.gc.ca.

 - Your retirement pension under the QPP is not affected by other income you might receive in retirement.

 - It is estimated that you will need about 70% of your annual income to maintain your standard of living once you retire.
 Public plans replace only about 40% of an annual salary of $40,000, so personal savings are necessary.
 If your annual income is less than $20,000, benefits from public plans should be sufficient.

-- Benefits under the OAS program are determined based on your other retirement income (benefits under the QPP or the CPP, benefits from a supplemental pension plan, investment income, or income from an RRSP, a LIF or other plans).
+- Benefits under the OAS program are determined based on your other retirement income (benefits under the QPP or the CPP, benefits from a supplemental pension plan, investment income, income from a registered retirement savings plan (RRSP) or life income fund (LIF), etc.).